-During the period April 2014 through March 2015, MIP engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Oman and the United Arab Emirates, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.

-In connection with these activities, on two occasions, MIP, with intent to comply with, further or support an unsanctioned foreign boycott, furnished information, concerning another person's business relationships with other persons known or believed to be restricted from having any business relationship with or in a boycotting country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted. - Nine Violations of 15 C.F.R. §760.5 Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States During the period April 2014 through March 2015, MIP engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Oman and the United, Arab Emirates, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.

-In connection with these activities, MIP, on nine occasions, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
-MIP failed to report its receipts of these requests to the Department of Commerce, as directed by Section 760.5 of the Regulations.

-BIS and MIP have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement have been approved by me.
+1. Two violations of 15 C.F.R. §760.2(a) - Refusal To Do Business During the period June 2015 through March 2016, Honeywell Middle East engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Oman and the United Arab Emirates, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, on two occasions, Honeywell Middle East, with intent to comply with, further or support an unsanctioned foreign boycott, knowingly agreed to refuse to do business with another person pursuant to an agreement with, a requirement of, or a request from or on behalf of a boycotting country, an activity prohibited by Section 760.2(a) of the Regulations and not excepted.
+2. One violation of 15 C.F.R. §760.5 - Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States: During the period June 2015 through March 2016, Honeywell Middle East engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Oman and the United Arab Emirates, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, Honeywell Middle East, on one occasion, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
+Honeywell Middle East failed to report its receipt of this request to the Department of Commerce, as directed by Section 760.5 of the Regulations.
+BIS and Honeywell Middle East have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement have been approved by me.
 IT IS THEREFORE ORDERED THAT: